Frequently Asked Questions

 How do I cancel my membership to Forces War Records?

-To cancel your subscription, visit Account Details under Membership Type or contact us here before your free trial ends or at least two days before your membership renews to avoid being charged for the next billing cycle.
+To cancel your subscription, visit Account Details under Membership Type or contact us here at least two days before your membership renews to avoid being charged for the next billing cycle.

 How do I set up auto-renew or cancel auto-renew?